adamnemecek/SwiftMIDI/README.md

 ```
 - dynamically build up packet lists in swift

-...see [MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of these functions
+    [MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of these functions

 ### 3. get pointers to data fields from pointers to const structs

 ```c
 inline const UInt8 * _Nonnull MIDIPacketGetData(const MIDIPacket * _Nonnull packet);
 ```
-...see [MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of this function
+    [MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of this function
 ```c
 inline const UInt8 * _Nonnull MusicEventUserDataGetData(const MusicEventUserData* _Nonnull  event);
 ```
-...see [UserEventData.swift](Common/UserEventData.swift) for a use of this function
+    [UserEventData.swift](Common/UserEventData.swift) for a use of this function
 ```c
 inline const UInt8 * _Nonnull MIDIMetaEventGetData(const MIDIMetaEvent* _Nonnull  event);
 ```
-...see [MetaEventData.swift](Common/MetaEventData.swift) for a use of this function
+    [MetaEventData.swift](Common/MetaEventData.swift) for a use of this function
 ```c
 inline const UInt8 * _Nonnull MIDIRawDataGetData(const MIDIRawData* _Nonnull  data);
 ```
-...see [RawData.swift](Common/RawData.swift) for a use of this function
+    [RawData.swift](Common/RawData.swift) for a use of this function

 - access data fields as`UnsafePointer<UInt8>` from `UnsafePointer<MIDIPacket>`, `UnsafePointer<MusicEventUserData>`, `UnsafePointer<MIDIMetaEvent>`, `UnsafePointer<MIDIRawData>`